 This scholarship is intended to help transgender students with education-related expenses while pursuing a degree or certificate from an accredited college, university, or technical/vocational program with a satellite campus or permanent presence in Kent County.
 Individual scholarships may be up to $2500.
 Applications for the 2020-2021 year will open January 1, 2020.

 Apply online at the Grand Rapids Trans Foundation.

 Fremont Area Community Foundation Scholarships

 The Fremont Area Community Foundation has scholarships available for adult students who live in Newaygo County or a Newaygo County school district and are pursuing an undergraduate degree.
 These scholarships are awarded on a rolling basis.

 Learn more about adult student scholarships for Newaygo County residents.

 Transfer Scholarship Opportunities

 Click on a link below for scholarships for students transferring to the following schools.

 Scholarship Search Tips

-- If a school lists a web resource you should not assume the school endorses the scholarship or source.
+- If a school lists a web resource, do not assume the school endorses the scholarship or source.

 - Use good judgment.
 If it sounds too good to be true, it probably is.

-- Check with fraternal organizations that your family belongs to, such as clubs, unions, work, etc.
+- Check with fraternal organizations that your family belongs to, such as clubs, unions, employers, etc.

 - Do not provide contact methods that provide solicitors an opportunity to sell you products or services.
-Consider using an email created expressly for the purpose of a scholarship search.
+Consider using an email created solely for the purpose of a scholarship search.